Nonlocality and dynamic response of Majorana states in fermionic superfluids: Model

-This relation does not naturally yield the full fermionic operator $\hat c_0 = \hat \gamma_L+i\hat{\gamma}_R$ but only its part $\hat \gamma_L=(\hat c_{0}+\hat c^\dagger _0)/2$ which indeed meets the Majorana conditions.
-Another part ($\hat{\gamma}_R$) of the QP operator remains undefined and in this sense the ground state of the superconductor with an isolated zero energy mode appears to be degenerate.
-Yet this degeneracy does not mean that the quasiparticles in the system would change their statistics and commutation rules: they are always true fermions and their commutation rules do not change to those of the Majorana particles.
-Still, keeping in mind the above properties of the isolated zero mode and its relation to the Majorana operators it is convenient to use the term ``Majorana particle''.
 The ambiguity of the operator $\hat{\gamma}_R$ can be resolved by introducing a coupling mechanism of the above isolated state either to the second Majorana~-~type state or to a fermionic bath \cite{MBS_anti-teleport_NilsonAkhBeen2008, MBS_Buttiker_2012}.
 Both these mechanisms destroy the symmetry of the isolated level $v^*_{\alpha,0}=u_{\alpha,0}$ and shift its energy from zero.
 Each Majorana pair of states gives one positive and one negative energy level.
-Despite of the obvious fact that both levels correspond to the only fermion the nonequilibrium time-dependent solutions $\hat g_n({\bf r},t)$ of the BdG equations contain contributions corresponding to both levels.
+In equilibrium it is natural to keep only the positive energy level and the corresponding hybridized wave function.
+Considering the nonequilibrium dynamics at a finite time interval $t$ we can no more disregard the contribution of the negative energy level to the wave function dynamics when the energy uncertainty $\delta E\sim \hbar/t$ exceeds the splitting of levels in a Majorana pair.
+Thus, despite of the obvious fact that both levels correspond to the only fermion the nonequilibrium time-dependent solutions $\hat g_n({\bf r},t)$ of the BdG equations contain contributions corresponding to both levels.